 However, as the race continued, I noticed a gradual shift in their comments.
 One began to cheer for the cyclists and consistently said, “Good job!” to everyone who passed.
 I appreciated that he was being thoughtful to cheer them on.

 On the other hand, the second man in my driveway started to respond to the cyclists with comments like, “Go get ’em!” and “Keep pushing!”
 I heard the ‘encouragement’ immediately in what he said.

 Now, what difference does it really make to hear one over the other?
 Well, from the cyclists perspective, ‘good job’ seems a little trivial and trite when they feel like they are going to die long before they make it to the finish line.
 Second, it keeps the focus on the person giving the comment, not the cyclist.
 Lastly, after the first 50 or so cyclists passed, the remainder of the athletes were technically not doing a ‘good job’.
 They were far behind, losing the race.

 ‘Go get ’em’ or ‘keep pushing’ to a cyclist puts the focus on them.
 They do need to keep pushing and go get the rest that are ahead of them.
 It makes them think they can continue and helps them to rise to the challenge.
 Also, there is no inclusion of how well they are doing, just that they are doing it.

 I was struck by the impact that one volunteer’s words would have over the other’s.
 And, was pleased to know that each and every cyclist in the Ironman heard a word of encouragement coming out of my driveway.

-To read up on the difference between praise and encouragement or to see examples of each, click on the Praise vs. Encouragement Article under archives.
+To read up on the difference between praise and encouragement or to see examples of each, visit the following post: Praise vs. Encouragement